SirNexus/rustTutorial/README.md

 # rustTutorial

 This repository was created for my own benefit so that I can better understand the intricacies of how Rust operates.
-However, notes are uploaded here so that other may benefit from concepts I investigate further.
+However, notes are uploaded here so that others may benefit from concepts I investigate further.

 I approach Rust coming from a background in C/C++, so I will most likely be comparing the functionalities that work similarly or highlight their differences.